jgjin/not-quite-an-expert/content/posts/not_yours_to_share.md

 "Could you please stop joking about weed?
 I thought you would take the hint or drop it if I ignored the joke.
 Some of the upperclassmen in my club don't really approve of weed, and they could've overheard your joke."

 Shame washed over me.
 I pushed back a bit in my head, something about owning up to your actions.
 However, I knew A had it right.
-Even if A had openly smoked in front of me, I shouldn't've openly shared that fact, at risk of A's reputation.
+Even if A had openly smoked in front of me, I shouldn't've openly shared that fact at risk of A's reputation.
 # II
 "Actually, not-quite-an-expert, I know a few gay people."